AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 ## Asset upload {#asset-upload-technical}

-Experience Manager as a cloud service has a new way of uploading assets to the repository - direct binary upload to cloud blob storage.
+Experience Manager as a cloud service provides a new way of uploading assets to the repository - direct binary upload to binary cloud storage.
 This section provides its technical overview.

 ### Overview of direct binary upload {#overview-binary-upload}